Aryamehr

-Aryamehr (آریامهر, /fa/) was a title used in the Pahlavi era by Shah Mohammad Reza Pahlavi of Iran.
-It means Light of the Aryans in the Persian language.
+Aryamehr (آریامهر, /fa/, lit.
+'Light of the Aryans') was a title used in the Pahlavi era by Shah Mohammad Reza Pahlavi of Iran.

 History

-Aryamehr was granted as a secondary title by a session of the joint Houses of Parliament (Majles) on 15 September 1965 to Mohammad Reza Pahlavi, the last Shah of Iran (reigning since he took the oath at the Majles on 17 September 1941), before his coronation at Tehran, 26 October 1967.
+Aryamehr was granted as a secondary title by a session of the joint Houses of Parliament (Majles) on 15 September 1965 to Mohammad Reza Pahlavi, the last Shah of Iran (reigning since he took the oath at the Majles on 17 September 1941), before his coronation at Golestan Palace on 26 October 1967.
 The Pahlavis used it as an idealization of pre-Islamic Iran and foundation for anti-clerical monarchism, while the clerics used it to exalt "Iranian values" vis-à-vis Westernization.
 Demonstrating affinity with Orientalist views of the alleged "supremacy" of the Aryan peoples and the "mediocrity" of the Semitic peoples, Iranian nationalist discourse idealized pre-Islamic Achaemenid and Sasanian empires, (Note: In a similar fashion the Shah celebrated 2,500-year celebration of the Persian Empire at Persepolis in 1971.
 One of his other titles was shahanshah ("kings of kings"); Ramesh Sanghvi viewed the Shah as an heir to Darius the Great) whilst negating the Islamization of Iran during the Caliphate.
-The Shah's critics ridiculed the use of the title as being "grandiose and bombastic".
+Compared to the titles used by the Qajar dynasty, such as "Pivot of the Universe" and "Shadow of God", the Shah's title "Aryamehr" was less pompous in scope, despite critics ridiculing it as "grandiose and bombastic".

 In 1965, the Shah ordered Mohammad Ali Mojtahedi to establish Aryamehr University of Technology.
 However, after the 1979 Iranian Revolution It was renamed and currently known as the Sharif University named after Majid Sharif-Vaghefi.

 Things named after Aryamehr were Āryāmehr Sports Complex including the Aryamehr Stadium, and the Šahyād Āryāmehr monumental gate.